hadley/adv-r/OO-essentials.md

 ftype(t.data.frame) # data frame method for t()

-ftype(is.numeric)   # naming convention for testing and coercion ftype(as.numeric)   # there are not S3 generics for is and as
+ftype(is.numeric)   # naming convention for testing and coercion ftype(as.numeric)   # there are no S3 generics for is and as
 ```

 You can see all the methods of a generic using the `methods()` function: